-9. Environmentally sound interim storage of stocks of mercury, mercury compounds, and mixtures of mercury

-- (1) Mercury and mercury compounds that are not waste must not be stored for more than 3 months. - (2) Persons must take measures to ensure that the interim storage of mercury stocks and mercury compounds is undertaken in an environmentally sound manner.
+- 9. Environmentally sound interim storage of stocks of mercury, mercury compounds, and mixtures of mercury - (1) Mercury and mercury compounds that are not waste must be stored in accordance with the applicable laws for storage of hazardous chemicals in the country, and must be declared to the Minister within two months of publication of these Regulations, stating their purpose and their quantities. - (2) Persons must take measures to ensure that the interim storage of mercury stocks and mercury compounds is undertaken in an environmentally sound manner.